elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 ---

 We're back with your monthly report on updates to elementary OS 6!
-It was another incredibly eventful month as we continued fixing reported issues and focused in especially on improvements to AppCenter, Mail, and Calendar.
-But before we get to all the goodies, we're proud to report that OS 6 has been downloaded from our website [over 122,000 times](https://plausible.io/elementary.io?period=custom&goal=Download&from=2021-08-10&to=2021-09-24&props=%7B%22Version%22%3A%226%22%7D)—and as always, that's not including downloads from third parties or direct downloads via torrent that bypass our download page.
+It was another incredibly eventful month as we continued fixing reported issues and focused in especially on improvements to AppCenter and Online Accounts apps like Mail.
+But before we get to all the goodies, we're proud to report that OS 6 has been downloaded from our website [over 128,000 times](https://plausible.io/elementary.io?period=custom&goal=Download&from=2021-08-10&to=2021-09-28&props=%7B%22Version%22%3A%226%22%7D)—and as always, that's not including downloads from third parties or direct downloads via torrent that bypass our download page.

 ## AppCenter